ketanmistry/ihavecookies/README.md

         // Do whatever you need to here...
     },

+    // Optional callback function when 'Reject' button is clicked
+    onReject: function() {
+        // Do whatever you need to here...
+    }

     // Unchecks all checkboxes on page load that have class .ihavecookies
     // applied to them.
 Set to true to turn this option on
     uncheckBoxes: false